samael500/web-exceptions/README.rst

         raise exceptions.HTTPMovedPermanently('/foo')

-Also you cat customize any kind of exception status code as custom handler, defined in `urls.py` like `django error handlers <https://docs.djangoproject.com/en/1.11/topics/http/views/#customizing-error-views>`_ .
+Also you can customize any kind of exception status code as custom handler, defined in `urls.py` like `django error handlers <https://docs.djangoproject.com/en/1.11/topics/http/views/#customizing-error-views>`_ .

 .. code-block:: python